jubako/arx/README.md

 time diff -r mount_point/linux-5.19 linux-5.19
 umount mount_point
 ```
-Mounting the tar archive is made with `archivemount` tool.
+Mounting the tar and zip archive is made with `archivemount` tool.
+Squashfs is mounted using kernel.
+SquashfsFuse is mounted using fuse API.
+Arx mount is implemented using fuse API.

 Linux doc
 ---------